douglasbello/cinelist-rest-api/README.md

 | DELETE   | /api/directors/{id}   |    | 204   | 403, 404   |
 ---
 ## How to run the project
+>*You must have Java 17 installed in your machine.*
 ```bash
   $ git clone git@github.com:douglasbello/cinelist.git
   $ cd cinelist